lucadellalib/MagiCodec/README.md

 - **Rich acoustic *and* semantic information** – captures fine‑grained detail plus high‑level semantics, achieving top scores in both waveform reconstruction and downstream tasks.

 ## 🎧 Samples
-To get a quick sense of our codec’s performance, please check out the [Sample Page]().
+To get a quick sense of our codec’s performance, please check out the [Sample Page](). **Comprehensive benchmarks covering a variety of baselines are available on this page.**

 ## 🛠️ Installation